katalystsol/php-soap-client/README.md

 * Create a simple approach to interacting with a SOAP API
 * Create a Class for each API endpoint method that only requires minimal data parameters for required and optional parameters.
 * Have ability to support complex types / objects.
+* Adhere as closely as possible to the Single Responsibility principle.
+    - Each SOAP API endpoint/method will be its own Class, which configures the required, optional parameters and/or complex types.
+It should only change if the SOAP API changes.

 This package is compliant with [PSR-1], [PSR-2] and [PSR-4].
 If you notice compliance oversights, please send a patch via pull request.